 Leave Your Mark

 You can leave your mark on New Central Library now by joining the Windows of Opportunity campaign.
-Purchase a group or personal window in New Central Library, and your name or a message will be inscribed on the window’s frame.
+Purchase a window in New Central Library, and your name or a message will be inscribed on the window’s frame.
 Proceeds from the Windows of Opportunity Campaign will support the entire Calgary Public Library system.

 New Central Library is a partnership between the City of Calgary, Calgary Municipal Land Corporation (CMLC) — the master developer of East Village, Calgary Public Library, and the Calgary Public Library Foundation.